 The final transcript should show all work completed and the conferral date of the degree.
 This also serves as your degree confirmation.
 When you request a final transcript from your institution, verify that the transcript states the date that the degree was conferred or awarded.
 It is very important to verify this, as there is often a delay between the date of graduation and the date of degree conferral.
+Your official transcript must be in an envelope sealed by your school for it to be recognized as official by the Graduate School.
 Official documents sent to The Graduate School will not be returned.

 If your transcripts cannot be sent due to valid extenuating circumstances, please contact the graduate admissions office at firstname.lastname@example.org or (919) 684-3913.

 Request that each institution you have attended send us a final transcript.
 Electronic transcripts sent directly from the educational institution are considered official and should be sent to email@example.com.